Join us on a mindful adventure and learn mindfulness through your experience

 All profits will go to helping needy children in remote villages.

-- Our last two treks have supported children who otherwise could not go to school
+- Our last 4 years of treks have supported children who otherwise could not go to school

-- Education of some ‘dahlit’ (formerly untouchable cast) children
+- Education of some ‘dahlit’ (formerly called untouchable cast) children

 - Provided warm clothes to the children in remote villages